The COVID-19 pandemic is creating a number of significant challenges for Australian businesses.

 In order to be eligible for the JobKeeper extension, businesses and not-for-profits must demonstrate during the September quarter (28 September 2020 – 3 January 2021) they have experienced a decline in actual GST turnover of:

-In addition to the changes in eligibility requirements, from 28 September 2020, the payment rate of $1,500 per fortnight per eligible employee (must work for at least 20 hours or more on average in the month before 1 March 2020 or 1 July 2020) will be reduced to $1,200 per fortnight, and from 4 January 2021 the payment will be further reduced to $1,000 per fortnight.
+In addition to the changes in eligibility requirements, from 28 September 2020, the payment rate of $1,500 per fortnight per eligible employee (must work for at least 80 hours or more in the four weeks of pay periods before 1 March 2020 or 1 July 2020) will be reduced to $1,200 per fortnight (before tax), and from 4 January 2021 the payment will be further reduced to $1,000 per fortnight.

-Further, from 28 September 2020, lower payment rates will apply for employees that have worked fewer than 20 hours a week on average.
+Further, from 28 September 2020, lower payment rates will apply for employees that have worked fewer than 80 hours or more in the four weeks of pay periods before 1 March 2020 or 1 July 2020 (e.g. 20 hours a week on average).
 From 28 September 2020, these workers will receive a payment of $750 per fortnight and from 4 January 2021 this payment will be reduced to $650 per fortnight.

 If a business or not-for-profit does not meet the turnover test for the JobKeeper extension, this will not impact their eligibility for the Scheme prior to 28 September 2020.